Jay4242/Strix/README.md

 3. Press `Ctrl + Shift + F9` to toggle the grid overlay on or off.

 4. When the overlay is visible, type two alphanumeric characters to highlight a specific cell by its ID.
+The mouse pointer will move to the center of that cell.

 5. To stop the program, terminate it from the terminal (e.g., with `Ctrl+C`).